vijinho/kivy-pocket-philosopher/aforgizmo/docs/about.rst

 in that this is a tool originally envisioned to maintain and display a database of aphorisms.

+**DISCLAIMER** I provide this app free-of-charge and as-is with no implied blah blah blah, if you like it and would like to support my hard effort, I'd gladly accept a donation towards my cycling trip and drinking funds by PayPal.

 Author & Copyright
 ------------------
 Copyright from 2014